kiba/Writings/fac/chp12_a_different_perspective.md

 I nodded.

 "For lying on your transcript, you are hereby expelled for one semester from Beacon Academy.
-There is no crime for withhelding crucial information that may save lives, but the next you do have such information, I absolutely implore you to do so."
+There is no crime for withholding crucial information that may save lives, but the next time you do have such information, I absolutely implore you to do so."

 "What?"